cloudflare/d1-northwind/v2-worker/README.md

 Northwind is a React/Remix/Tailwind CSS application.
 The source code is in the [v2 folder](./v2) folder.

-To build a new version run:
+To run it run:

 ```
 npm run dev
 ```

+Deploying is done via Cloudflare Pages, so you'll want to fork this repo for that.

 ## Worker backend